syncfusion-content/wpf-docs/wpf/Maps/Zooming-and-Panning.md

 #### EnableZoom

 The [`EnableZoom`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfMaps.WPF~Syncfusion.UI.Xaml.Maps.SfMap~EnableZoom.html) property enables or disables the zooming feature.
-A “True” value of this property enables the zooming feature and “False” disables the zooming feature.
+A `True` value of this property enables the zooming feature and `False` disables the zooming feature.

 #### MinZoom